oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/7-create-hierarchy.md

 ![Rename Hierarchy to Time](images/7-rename-hier-to-time.png)

 You might notice the choice of Standard and Time.
 This is metadata that gets added to the dimension which can be used by applications.
-There is no difference in functionality of the Analytic View based on this setting.
-It is not required that a hierarchy be of type Time to use time series calculations such as lags and leads.
+There is no difference in the functionality of the Analytic View based on this setting.
+It is not required that a hierarchy be set to Time to use time series calculations such as leads and lag.
+Leads and lags are calculated using the order of members within the hierarchy as set by the Sort By property in the Analysis design tool (which sets the ORDER BY property of a level in the attribute dimension SQL DDL).

 ## Task 3 - Add Quarter, Month, and Day Levels